BlueBonnetz/-Chatbot-Mental-Health---Mr._MH/README.md

 - **Gemini API**: Supports general conversation.
 - **Text Classification API**: Processes and provides initial mental health screening for users.

+## Embedding

+- Perform `process_text`: remove emojis, replace multiple spaces with a single space, remove punctuation.
+- Tokenization.
+- Train a Word2Vec model to create Word Embeddings that convert words in the text into vectors using the average of the word vectors in the text.
+- Encode labels as numeric values because some models expect labels to be numeric.

 ## Technical Details and Tools
 - **Text Classification Model**: Utilized for message categorization.
 - **Preprocessing**: